Project

 It would be nice to have a simpler way to specify the path to application sources.

-Updated by Yann Bodéré almost 2 years ago
+YB Updated by Yann Bodéré almost 4 years ago Actions #1

 • Assignee changed from Vincent Rubiolo to Marc-Antoine Riou

-Updated by Sebastien Douheret [IoT.bzh] almost 2 years ago
+SD Updated by Sebastien Douheret [IoT.bzh] almost 4 years ago Actions #2

 • Affects Version/s armel-1.0 added

-Updated by Vincent Rubiolo almost 2 years ago
+VR Updated by Vincent Rubiolo almost 4 years ago Actions #3

 This is a roadmap item for customers like SAFT who develop in a single repository.

-Updated by Vincent Rubiolo over 1 year ago
+VR Updated by Vincent Rubiolo over 3 years ago Actions #4

 • Subject changed from Provide a simple way to specify path to sources in .spec file to Provide a simple way to specify path to source directory in .spec files

-Updated by Sebastien Douheret [IoT.bzh] over 1 year ago
+SD Updated by Sebastien Douheret [IoT.bzh] over 3 years ago Actions #5

 • Subject changed from Provide a simple way to specify path to source directory in .spec files to Allow customers to work with a single repo instead of multiple ones

-Updated by Marc-Antoine Riou over 1 year ago
+MR Updated by Marc-Antoine Riou over 3 years ago Actions #6

 Instead of using autosetup tool with the following args